 Are group or private riding lessons better?

-Group lessons are usually much cheaper than private lessons but the advantage of private lessons is that you you have your instructor’s full attention and each lesson is tailored to you and your level.
+Group lessons are usually much cheaper than private lessons but the advantage of private lessons is that you have your instructor’s full attention and each lesson is tailored to you and your level.
 Most people will have group lessons though, in part because they are cheaper than private lessons.
 Learning to ride a horse isn’t like learning to drive a car and some people prefer to learn at the same time as others.
 If you want to learn with some friends then group lessons are perfect for this.

 If you want to specialise in a particular type of riding, such as dressage or eventing, then you’ll probably find that private lessons with an instructor who’s got experience in the field will help more.

 Does learning to ride a horse hurt?

 No horse riding doesn’t hurt at all but when you first start learning to ride, or if you’ve had a long break, you’ll use muscle groups that you don’t normally use.
-After your first few lesson you may find that your legs ache a lot but this is normal and will go off after a couple days, having a warm bath after your lesson will help to stop the muscles aching so much.
+After your first few lessons, you may find that your legs ache a lot but this is normal and will go off after a couple of days, having a warm bath after your lesson will help to stop the muscles aching so much.

-After a few lessons your muscles will have become conditioned to horse riding so will no longer ache.
-You’ll probably realise after one lesson that your legs don’t ache and haven’t done for a while – congratulations you’re well on the path to becoming a fully fledged rider now!
+After a few lessons, your muscles will have become conditioned to horse riding so you will no longer ache.
+You’ll probably realize after one lesson that your legs don’t ache and haven’t done for a while – congratulations you’re well on the path to becoming a fully-fledged rider now!